 - The daily scrum is a 15-minute coordination and synchronization meeting where team members describe their previous day’s work and today’s target of work.
 Here they also discuss the roadblocks facing in the project.

-- The sprint review is organized at the end of a sprint where the team members exhibit the product functionality to the stakeholder and the product owner collects the feedback to keep the record for the product backlog.
+- The sprint review is organized at the end of a sprint where the team members exhibit the product functionality to the stakeholder, and the product owner collects the feedback to keep the record for the product backlog.

-- In sprint retrospective, the scrum team members discuss the adaptation of any new changes and implementation at the next sprint.
+- In the sprint retrospective, the scrum team members discuss the adaptation of any new changes and implementation at the next sprint.